-The notary will inform the property manager of the change of owner and will proceed to complete the land registry formalities to update the land registry.
-The notary will pay the various taxes to the tax office with the money the notary received from the buyer at the closing (commonly and incorrectly termed the "frais de notaire" in French) and the capital gains tax owed by the seller, where applicable.
-Thus, both the seller and buyer do not themselves have to proceed with any particular formalities with regard to the property manager or tax authorities.
+The notary will

+- inform the property manager, if any, of the change of owner and will complete the land registry formalities to update the land registry, - pay the various taxes to the tax office with monies received from the buyer at closing (commonly but incorrectly named the "frais de notaire" in French) and the capital gains tax owed by the seller, where applicable.
+Thus, both seller and buyer do not have to proceed with any particular formalities themselves towards the property manager or tax authorities.

-Subsequently, the property manager will send the buyer, at the address of the property or any other specified address, the documents to be signed to pay on going condominium charges.
+Subsequently, the property manager will send the buyer, at the asset's address or any other specified address, the documents to be signed to pay on going condominium charges.